 - It what may be one of the odder applications of this trope, Megaman, after his reveal of being in the new Super Smash Bros. game.
 The author puts it best.

-- In Blue Yonder, when the villain taunts Jared with being alone, a hero intervenes announcing there's a problem with that, he's not alone.
+- Blue Yonder: when the villain taunts Jared with being alone, a hero intervenes announcing there's a problem with that, he's not alone.